ameseee/kwk-curriculum-site/swift-ios/lessons/data-types/index.md

 ### A Note on Variables

-In other languages you may have seen variables declared with_out_ being assigned a value.
+In other languages you may have seen variables declared _without_ being assigned a value.
 To do that in Swift, we have to tell the program what data type it should be.

 ```swift
 var name : String